auwau/Cloud-Portal-API-consumer-example/README.md

 # Cloutility API consumer example
 This repository contains a C#.NET example of consuming the Cloutility REST API.

+The example takes you through:
+- connecting to the API of a Cloutility instance
+- sending and processing a few requests
+- refreshing access using a `refresh-token`

 ## Getting started
 Before being able to access the API, the application needs to be autohorized by the Cloutility instance.
 To do this: